annisvvv/ReverseEngeneering/intel/r-mX addressing.md

 		for y of 1 byte (0-2^8) or 4 bytes (0-2^32)

 "[base + index * scale + displacement]" has natural applicability to multidimensional array indexing, arrays of structs, ect

+before the r-mX we can see things like `dword ptr`, `qword ptr`, `word ptr` ect this gives the size of the data being moved and written to memory